skirmess/friends-share-resurrection/FriendsShare/readme.txt

 *** Changelog

+Version 24
+ * Fixed a bug where deleted characters would reappear on realms with a whitespace in their name.

 Version 23
  * The ignore list is now synchronized over all realms
  * The friend list is synchronized within connected realms